SymphonyGen: 3D Hierarchical Orchestral Generation with Controllable Harmony Skeleton: Results and Discussion

 \subsubsection{Round 2: Orchestral Arrangement Task}

-In light of our marginal lead in Orchestral Richness in Round 1, we introduced a composite reward ($\text{CLaMP 3} + 0.2 \times \tanh(\text{Track Density} / 4)$) in the Round 2 test.
-We also found it necessary to activate the register-dependent decay in $W$ to maintain clarity in the bass as track density increased.
-We collected 96 evaluations from 16 participants (all educated).
-The results are shown in \tabref{tab:arrangement}.
+To address the track density drop (\secref{sec:objective}) and given our slight lead in orchestral richness in the first round, we incorporated Trk into the reward (e.g., $\text{CLaMP 3} + 0.2 \times \tanh(\text{Trk} / 4)$), which increased it to $7.78\pm2.08$.
+We also activated the register-dependent decay in $W$ to maintain bass clarity as track density rose.

-SymphonyGen outperforms the baseline in all dimensions, with a significant lead in Overall Quality and noticeable lead in Orchestral Richness.
-This suggests that when augmented with a track density reward, our model is able to achieve richer orchestration while preserving musicality.
+We collected 102 evaluations from 17 participants (all educated listeners).
+As shown in \tabref{tab:arrangement}, SymphonyGen is rated above the METEOR baseline in all dimensions, with the largest margins in quality and richness, although no single dimension reaches significance at this sample size.
+This suggests that, when augmented with a track density reward, our model achieves orchestration comparable to a dedicated arrangement model.